Wynona, Oklahoma: History

 An Osage-Cherokee rancher, Antoine Rogers, settled in the area that would become the town of Wynona in 1871, after the Osage tribe had been removed from Kansas to Indian Territory by the U. S. Government.
-In 1903, the Missouri, Kansas and Texas Railway (also known as the MK&T or Katy railroad) built a line across Rogers's land.
+In 1903, the Missouri–Kansas–Texas Railroad (also known as the MK&T or Katy railroad) built a line across Rogers's land.
 A store was built adjacent to the track, and that event is considered the establishment of Wynona, which soon became a cattle shipping point.

 The Osage Townsite Company began development of the town in 1909.
 By the end of the year, the population grew from 20 to more than 150 residents.
 The first local newspaper, a weekly named the Wynona Enterprise, appeared in August 1909.
 (Note: Eventually there would be five more periodicals in Wynona, including the Wynona Record and the Wynona Argosy.)

 Oil was discovered near Wynona in 1914, and led to the creation of Wynona Oil and Gas Company.
 This caused an influx of new residents to support the local oil industry.
 Wynona's 1920 census reported 2,749 inhabitants.
 Wynona remained important for its agriculture and ranching business.
 Ranchers diversified into producing hogs, poultry and dairy products.
 However, the town failed to put in electric service and paved streets, causing some businessmen to move elsewhere.
 The end of the boom in Osage County oil production and the onset of the Great Depression caused the population to decline sharply to 1,171 in 1930 and to 652 in 1960.
 The MK&T abandoned its rail line in 1977.

 On March 22, 1946, the town was struck by a violent tornado, estimated by tornado expert Thomas P. Grazulis to have been F4 intensity on the Fujita scale.
 The tornado destroyed a power plant, 15 homes, and damaged ten other homes as it travelled along a short path of 3 mi with a width of 800 yd.
 A 500 lbs piece of machinery was carried for 0.5 mi by the tornado.
 Damage was estimated at $150,000 (1946 USD).